SarathA9/SarathA9/README.md

-## Hey there, I'm Sarath a Comuter Science student from Kerala
+## Hi !
+My name is Sarath and I'm a CS Student, from Kerala
 ###

 <div align="center">